ZeldaFan0225/ChatGPT-Discord-Bot/config.md

 `*7` Prices for models to save money spent by users.
 [Read more about pricing](https://openai.com/pricing) `*8` See API Documentation for compatibility.
 [Read more](https://platform.openai.com/docs/models/model-endpoint-compatibility)
 `*9` The value can not exceed 6000
+`*10` It is recommended to set this value to `-1` to avoid errors.
+I am currently unable to reproduce the calculation of prompt tokens count as reported by the API, which means as closer as you get to the models limits the liklier it gets the calculations are above the models limits causing the completion to fail.